 The best 3PLs use scanning and automation tools to create accurate inventory counts available 24/7.
 The 3PL needs enough space to handle all client inventory now and for their future.
 Inventory must be stored safely, which can include refrigeration and other advanced requirements.
 Also, 3PLs will have to work to eliminate shrinkage to protect customers and their own operations.

-As customers grow and expand, 3PLs will need multiple locations to balance inventory and speed up fulfillment.
 Having a national fulfillment network also reduces shipping prices for customers while making last-mile fulfillment faster.

 The final component of standard 3PL services is the fulfillment of customer orders.
 3PLs will pick products from stored inventory, pack products together based on individual orders, and ship these packages to the end customer.
 These efforts are foundational to a 3PL and rely on the company’s relationships with carriers and local partners to distribute orders.